 Top things to do in Mirissa and Unawatuna

-• Watch the hatched baby turtles released (Mirissa)
+- Watch the hatched baby turtles be released to the Ocean (Mirissa)

 Hikkaduwa – 1 night